TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/gateway-visibilities.md

 #### Set Default Gateway Visibility

-To set the default gateway visibility to enable all fields:
+To set the default gateway visibility and enable all fields:

 ```bash
 $ ttn-lw-cli packetbroker home-networks gateway-visibilities set default --all